dmitmatveev/RTSD-Traffic-Sign-Classification/README.md

 # Convolutional Neutral Network for Traffic Sign Recognition.
 In this project, [Russian Traffic Sign Database (RTSD)](http://graphics.cs.msu.ru/en/research/projects/rtsd) is used.
 RTSD-r1 (with 32 983 images) was selected to classify traffic signs into 67 groups.\
 Results:
-- 99.485% accuracy on validation dataset
+- 99.485% accuracy on validation dataset (51 of 23 088 are wrong predicted)
-- 99.961% accuracy on train dataset.
+- 99.961% accuracy on train dataset (9 of 23 088 images are wrong predicted)\
-All code is represented in [Colab Jupyter Notebook file](main_script_EN.ipynb).
+All code is represented in [Colab Jupyter Notebook file](main_script_EN.ipynb).\
+All results are visualised with images.

 ## RTSD info
+! ***RTSD-r1 contains several labels errors.
+Check the "[RTSD-r1 labeling error elimination](##RTSD-r1-labeling-error-elimination)" part of the project!***

 RTSD consists of 3 parts:
 - *Classification*
 - *Detection*